AndrewAnnex/SpiceyPy/docs/exceptions.rst

 ======================

-SpiceyPy by default checks the spice error system for errors after all function calls and will raise an exception containing the error information when the spice indicates an error has occured.
+SpiceyPy by default checks the spice error system for errors after all function calls and will raise an exception containing the error information when the spice indicates an error has occurred.

 Exception Hierarchy Basics
 --------------------------